rbatra2000/tufte-project-template/README.md

 Generate an elegant research project webpage from a markdown template.
 This project uses styling from [tufte.css](https://github.com/edwardtufte/tufte-css). **[Here is an example website](https://amritkwatra.com/research/splatoverflow) generated using this template.**

 ### DISCLAIMER
-**This is a template I have duct-taped together for my own use.** _Use it with caution!_ That said, I do hope for others to use this & I will work on requests and review PRs.
+**This is a process I have duct-taped together for my own use.** _Use it with caution!_ That said, I do hope for others to use this & I will work on requests and review PRs.
 If you have suggestiosn, please share them.

 ### Example
 Included is a file `sample.md` that is used to generate the [example project page](https://amritkwatra.com/research/splatoverflow) linked above.
 Assets to generate this webpage are included in the `assets` folder.
 Examining the structure of this sample could be a useful starting point for making your own website.